netetireallyhuman/Html2Pdf/README.md

 # Html2Pdf
-### Provides a library for generating PDF files from websites, locally stored HTML files, or string lists, as well as a standalone command line tool.
+### Provides a C#-library for generating PDF files from websites, locally stored HTML files, or string lists, as well as a standalone command line tool.
 Use the library 'Html2Pdf.dll' in your c#-programs or use directly the commandline-tool 'h2p'.

 You can call the commandline-tool without arguments to get help: